isabella232/bas-style-kit/README.md

 ## Overview

-The BAS Style Kit is a CSS framework, incorportating the BAS brand, to establish a consistent visual design across BAS services and websites.
+The BAS Style Kit is a CSS framework, incorporating the BAS brand, to establish a consistent visual design across BAS services and websites.
 It aims to build-in best practice at a technical and accessibility level.

 The Style Kit is based on the official Sass port of the [Bootstrap 3](http://getbootstrap.com) and consists of: